qouillyan/dnevnik/README.md

 - fzf
 - okular

-Default editor and viewer can be changed in the script, any other alterations are not advisable.
+Default editor and viewer can be changed in the script, any other alterations are not advisable other than "localisation" code block responsible for translating week days.